• Skip to primary navigation

 Instructions

-• Continue beating while adding sugar, oil and milk.
+• Continue beating while adding the sugar, oil, and milk.

-• Transfer dough to wooden board and knead gently into a ball.
-Wrap the dough in cellophane and allow to rest for 2 hours at room temperature.
+• Transfer the dough to a wooden board and knead gently into an 8-inch log.
+Wrap the dough in cellophane and allow it to rest for 20 minutes at room temperature.

 Notes